-- Schools – Raising a family in a community with great schools is an obvious choice but it’s on the list anyway.
-We will say, if moving to Santa Clarita the schools are the best, and there’s little need to waste money on private schools.
+- Schools – Raising a family in a community with great schools is an obvious choice, but it’s on the list anyway.

 Home Feature Considerations

 - Swimming Pools – We all know swimming pools are great fun, but dangerous for children.
 If you buy a home with a swimming pool, child safety must be the primary objective.
 If the home does not come with a fenced in pool there are some great lightweight options available and easy to install.
 Yes, your pool will lose some of it’s beauty, but it’s worth it.
 The type of fencing in the photo can be easily removed once the kids are older and it’s no longer needed.